fracpete/waikato-homepage/stories/index.rst

-   Open-source advocate and programmer by heart, specialized in workflow engines, machine learning and data mining.
+   Open-source advocate and programmer by heart, specialized in workflow engines, machine learning and deep learning.